cloudfleet/blog/content/drafts/the-end-of-the-sysadmin.md

 your apps due to the limitations of
 [centralized cloud services][cloud-limitations]
 and mentioned a number of [great apps][tools] ready for self-hosting.
-In this blog post, we therefore assume that you do self-host your apps to protect your [data autonomy][data-autonomy].
+In this blog post, we therefore assume that you self-host your apps to protect your [data autonomy][data-autonomy].
-From here, we take the discussion to the next step and look at what happens after you set up an app on your hardware and how do you maintain it, a job done in typical organisations by professional system administrators, aka sysadmins.
+From here, we take the discussion to the next level and look at what happens after you set up an app on your hardware, and how you maintain
+it: a job done in typical organisations by professional system administrators, aka sysadmins.